yudhayunantop/term-and-condition/README.md

 # How we use your information
 We use the information we collect in various ways, including to:

-- Provide, operate, and maintain our website
+- Provide, operate, and maintain our app
-- Improve, personalize, and expand our website
+- Improve, personalize, and expand our app
-- Understand and analyze how you use our website
+- Understand and analyze how you use our app
 - Develop new products, services, features, and functionality
-- Communicate with you, either directly or through one of our partners, including for customer service, to provide you with updates and other information relating to the website, and for marketing and promotional purposes
+- Communicate with you, either directly or through one of our partners, including for customer service, to provide you with updates and other information relating to the app, and for marketing and promotional purposes
 - Send you emails
 - Find and prevent fraud
 # Log Files
 Gasra CS follows a standard procedure of using log files.
-These files log visitors when they visit websites.
+These files log visitors when they visit apps.
 All hosting companies do this and a part of hosting services' analytics.
 The information collected by log files include internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date and time stamp, referring/exit pages, and possibly the number of clicks.
 These are not linked to any information that is personally identifiable.
-The purpose of the information is for analyzing trends, administering the site, tracking users' movement on the website, and gathering demographic information.
+The purpose of the information is for analyzing trends, administering the site, tracking users' movement on the app, and gathering demographic information.

 # Third Party Privacy Policies
-Gasra CS's Privacy Policy does not apply to other advertisers or websites.
+Gasra CS's Privacy Policy does not apply to other advertisers or apps.
 Thus, we are advising you to consult the respective Privacy Policies of these third-party ad servers for more detailed information.
 It may include their practices and instructions about how to opt-out of certain options.

 You can choose to disable cookies through your individual browser options.
-To know more detailed information about cookie management with specific web browsers, it can be found at the browsers' respective websites.
+To know more detailed information about cookie management with specific web browsers, it can be found at the browsers' respective apps.

 # CCPA Privacy Rights (Do Not Sell My Personal Information)
 Under the CCPA, among other rights, California consumers have the right to: